Enhancing the IBM Power Systems Platform with IBM Watson Services

 Table of contents

 Chapter 2.
-Introduction to IBM Watson Services, and REST
+Introduction to IBM Watson services and the Representational State Transfer architecture

 Chapter 5.
-Deploy a Node.js application that integrates with Watson servoices
+Deploying a sample Node.js application that integrates with IBM Watson services

 Chapter 6.
-Use case implementation for AIX and Linux on Power
+Use case implementation for IBM AIX and Linux on Power

 Chapter 7.
 Use case implementation for IBM i